Mexico's Juvenile Drug Dealers

 To get there we crossed the building’s entrance and walked along a narrow corridor leading to a flight of decayed cement stairs.
 Some of the apartments have metal railings in their doorways, while others have curtains instead doors.
 The whole block smells of piss.

-You can barely hear the sounds of the street on the fourth floor – as if they were a whisper blended with music coming from different flats.
-I knocked on the metal door and was greeted by a bald headed 6-year-old child in an Angry Birds T-shirt.
+You can barely hear the sounds of the street on the fourth floor—as if they were a whisper blended with music coming from different flats.
+I knocked on the metal door and was greeted by a bald headed six-year-old child in an Angry Birds T-shirt.

-The kids did not seem to know what exactly they were selling, but they sure knew the price well: 220 pesos [£8] for half a gram of meth.
-They also said they sold cocaine, weed and MDMA.
+The kids did not seem to know what exactly they were selling, but they sure knew the price well: 220 pesos [$13] for half a gram of meth.
+They also said they sold cocaine, weed, and MDMA.

 We told them we would wait for their grandma.
 We sat on the stairs outside their apartment and 20 minutes later, the children’s stepfather arrived.
 He is 22 and the third husband of Doña Norma’s daughter.
 The young couple lives in a little room in the same flat.
 He takes care of the children, although he’s rarely around.
 He invited us in.